CorayThan/decks-of-keyforge/.github/ISSUE_TEMPLATE/sas-feature-request.md

 ---
 name: SAS Feature request
-about: Suggest a change to SAS or AERC, like a new card trait or META score
+about: Suggest a change to SAS or AERC, like a new card trait
 title: ''
 labels: sas-feature
 assignees: CorayThan